BDC Hamburger Icon

 3. Businesses need thought leaders to direct growth.

-According to research from PwC, over 77% of CEOs say creative thinking is the most important leadership quality.
+According to research from PwC, over 77 percent of CEOs say creative thinking is the most important leadership quality.
 However, a rigid C-suite doesn’t foster the necessary creativity and innovation a growing company needs.
-Expanding C-suite job titles and functions helps attract the out-of-the-box thinking and new perspectives companies need to stay ahead of industry trends and business innovations.
+Expanding C-suite job titles and functions helps attract the out-of-the-box thinkers and new perspectives companies need to stay ahead of industry trends and business innovations.

 Creative C-suite titles may attract ambitious free-thinkers eager to enact change and grow their careers.